sharife/hyas/content/future/decommission-the-pipeline.md

 x: "27"
 y: "25"
 intro: "### We must stop using rivers to transport carbon.
-Why risk waters so important as sources of drinking water, sites of recreation and spaces to gather for a dead industry?"
+Why risk waters so important as sources of drinking water and sites of recreation for a dead industry?"
 date: 2023-03-08T17:36:55.105Z
 ---
 Survival on Planet Earth depends upon the essential act of decarbonization. **In every place and in every possible way, we must stop burning fossil fuels and replace them with renewable sources of energy**.
 Decarbonizing water, a crucial and dwindling element, must take priority.